 A Stanford student may contact the Confidential Support Team and/or the Title IX Office.

-The purpose of a Title IX investigation pursuant to the University's Stanford Student Title IX Investigation and Hearing Process is to determine:
+The purpose of a Title IX investigation pursuant to the University's Title IX Procedure is to determine:

-- Whether or not Prohibited Conduct has occurred;
+- Whether or not Prohibited Title IX Conduct has occurred;

-- Whether there is an ongoing risk of harm from further Prohibited Conduct and, if so, what steps are necessary to prevent its recurrence;
+- Whether there is an ongoing risk of harm from further Prohibited Title IX Conduct and, if so, what steps are necessary to prevent its recurrence;

-- Whether accommodations for the Complainant need to be put in place to redress the effects of Prohibited Conduct;
+- Whether supportive measures for the Complainant need to be put in place to redress the effects of Prohibited Title IX Conduct;

-- Whether accommodations or safety measures should be put in place to ensure the safety of the Stanford community;
+- Whether supportive measures or safety measures should be put in place to ensure the safety of the Stanford community;

-- Whether the conduct warrants a Hearing by the Office of Community Standards for discipline; and
+- Whether the conduct warrants a Hearing for discipline; and

 - Whether any changes to policies, practices or training should be considered and implemented.